 This document proposes a bitstream extraction process for temporally independent tile groups (or MCTS in HEVC terms), the corresponding HRD text for extracted temporally independent tile groups and the relevant syntax and semantics that define output tile sets for which HRD parameters for conformance of independent tile groups are indicated.

+Revision 1 of this document adds a slide deck.

 Introduction